Data-Driven Site Selection: How Multi-Location Retailers Find Winning Sites (2026)

 - A systematic approach using multiple data types (demographics, foot traffic, spending patterns) to evaluate potential locations

-- Employs advanced analytics and AI to predict site performance
+- Employs advanced analytics and AI to predict site performance with transparent scoring

 - Reduces risk by quantifying factors that traditionally relied on intuition